 6 weeks prior to defense

 Any changes to your committee must be made no later then 6 weeks prior to defense.
 All members of the committee should agree to the committee change.
 Please send their agreement to the graduate adviser and copy the CS graduate program coordinator.
 Be sure you ask the committee member(s) being replaced to send an email to the graduate adviser with a cc to the CS graduate program coordinator stating their wish to withdraw from the committee.
 Download the form from the graduate school web site.
-It's at the bottom of this link - http://www.utexas.edu/ogs/pdn/#cand - under miscellaneous forms.
-It's called ‘petition for a change in doctoral committee’ and it's a writable pdf.
+It can be found on the forms page - http://gradschool.utexas.edu/academics/forms - under Doctoral Forms.
+It's called 'petition for a change in doctoral committee’ and it's a writable pdf.
 When you've obtained your committee supervisor's signature, bring it to the graduate office and it will be submitted for the graduate adviser’s signature.
-The graduate office needs original paperwork with original signatures.
-No faxed or scanned copy will be accepted by the graduate school.

 4 weeks prior